Killing of Irvo Otieno: People involved

-Irvo Otieno (/aɪvoʊ/ EYE-voh); referred to as Ivor by his family, was a 28-year-old man originally from Kenya.
-He had begun dealing with mental health issues during his last year of high school and had previously gone to a mental health facility.
+Irvo Otieno (/aɪvoʊ/ EYE-voh); referred to as Ivor by his family, was a 28-year-old man born in Kenya.
+He experienced mental illness during his last year of high school and had previously received mental health care.

-The seven Henrico County Sheriff's deputies were identified as Randy Boyer, Dwayne Bramble, Jermaine Branch, Bradley Disse, Tabitha Levere, Brandon Rodgers, and Kaiyell Sanders.
+The seven Henrico County Sheriff's deputies allegedly involved in his death were identified as Randy Boyer, Dwayne Bramble, Jermaine Branch, Bradley Disse, Tabitha Levere, Brandon Rodgers, and Kaiyell Sanders.
 The three hospital employees were identified as Darian Blackwell, Wavie Jones, and Sadarius Williams.

 Arrest and death

 On March 3, police were called to a home in Henrico County for a reported breaking and entering, where a woman told police she believed her home was burglarized.
 Police arrested Otieno at the scene and placed him under an emergency custody order.
-He was taken to Parham Doctors' Hospital for an inspection, where he allegedly became combatative towards officers, before being transported to Henrico County Jail.
+He was taken to Parham Doctors' Hospital for an evaluation; during the evaluation, he allegedly became combative towards officers before being transported to Henrico County Jail.

-Three days later on March 6, deputies transported Otieno to Central State Hospital after he was found naked and covered in feces in his cell.
-During the intake process, Otieno "became combative during the admission process", according to Dinwiddie County Commonwealth's Attorney Ann Cabell Baskervill.
+Three days later, on March 6, deputies transported Otieno to Central State Hospital after he was found naked and covered in feces in his cell.
+During the intake process, Otieno "became combative during the admission process", according to Dinwiddie County Commonwealth's Attorney, Ann Cabell Baskervill.
 Deputies and hospital employees restrained Otieno, who became unresponsive and died.
 Deputies and Otieno arrived just before 4 p.m., and Virginia State Police were called to investigate his death around 7:30 p.m.
 Cabell Baskervill stated that Otieno was held on the ground in handcuffs and leg irons for twelve minutes.
-She also said that Otieno's death was not reported for three and a half hours, and when it was reported Otieno's body was moved, his handcuffs removed and washed, and a call was made to a funeral home instead of the medical examiner's office.
+She also said that Otieno's death was not reported for three and a half hours, and when it was reported, Otieno's body had been moved, his handcuffs removed and washed, and a call had been made to a funeral home instead of the medical examiner's office.